Sukankrishnan/MyJavascriptLearning/Learnings/Basics.md

 Interpolation
 -
-It is a cool feature that replace string concatenation.
+It is a cool feature that replaces string concatenation.
 A new feature in ES6.
 It can make multi-line strings without an escape character.
+IT should be declared within back-ticks(`) not single quotes.

 Eg: let fname="Test";

-console.log('My name is ${fname}');
+console.log(`My name is ${fname}`);